ITDiscovery/IMASI8080viaESP32/README.md

 Update: Dumped the TM1638, as it had trouble dealing with more than a few switches on at the same time, especially with 7-Segments connected.

-Looks like the Blinkenlights is what I am looking for.
-I'll be looking to create a board that I can get it to read off the Blinkinlights API.
-Since the board I am making can run off of Data Clock and Latch (and I'm gonna see if Clock can be shared between
-Input and Output, so I can narrow it down to 5 GPIO lines.

 ESP32 to Blinkenlight:
 | Name | H2 Pin | ESP32Pin |
 |-----|------|----- |